gayeongpark/gayeongpark.github.io/_posts/2024-09-20-NETWORK-SERVICES.md

 ### QoS mechanisms

-1. Classification: Traffic is categorized based on type, such as email (POP3, IMAP, SMTP), VoIP, video, etc. It’s identified through packet headers, ports, and protocols without altering bits in the packet.
+1. Classification: **Traffic is categorized based on type**, such as email (POP3, IMAP, SMTP), VoIP, video, etc. It’s identified through packet headers, ports, and protocols without altering bits in the packet.
 Switches and routers use this info to implement QoS.

-2. Marking: Here, specific bits in the packet are altered to signal how the traffic should be treated.
-This marking, such as using IP precedence or DSCP (Differentiated Services Code Point), helps network devices prioritize packets.
+2. Marking: After classification, packets are “marked” by altering bits in their headers (like using DSCP values) to signal how the network should treat them.
+This helps network devices understand the priority of each packet.

-3. Congestion Management: When devices receive more traffic than they can send, they buffer it.
-Queuing algorithms like weighted fair queuing, low-latency queuing, and weighted round-robin are used to decide which packets are sent first.
-Weighted round-robin, for example, allows traffic prioritization by category (e.g., VoIP gets more priority).
+3. Congestion Management: When too much data enters a device, it has to queue traffic.
+Various algorithms manage this process

+  - Weighted Fair Queuing: All traffic gets a share, but some types (like VoIP) get more priority.

+  - Low-Latency Queuing: Critical traffic, like video or voice, skips the queue.

+  - Weighted Round Robin: Different categories of traffic get assigned bandwidth based on priority.

-4. Congestion Avoidance: Mechanisms like RED (Random Early Detection) help prevent queues from overflowing by selectively dropping low-priority traffic when congestion builds up, especially for TCP traffic, which can retransmit.
+4. Congestion Avoidance: Methods like Random Early Detection (RED) help prevent networks from becoming overloaded by selectively dropping less important traffic when congestion starts building up.
+This helps ensure that critical traffic still gets through.

 5. Policing and Shaping: Policing drops packets that exceed a bandwidth limit (like enforcing a speed limit), leading to retransmissions.
-Shaping, on the other hand, buffers excess traffic and sends it when bandwidth is available, optimizing network performance.
+Shaping, on the other hand, buffers excess data traffic and sends it later when bandwidth is available, optimizing network performance.

 6. Link Efficiency: Techniques such as compression and LFI (Link Fragmentation and Interleaving) improve bandwidth utilization.
 Compression reduces packet size, especially for VoIP, while LFI fragments large packets and interleaves smaller ones, reducing latency on slower links